 For example, a footwear company importing shoes for distribution to its retail buyers, would normally pay $575.35 per entry.
 If it makes 2,500 entries a year, it saves $1,418,457 annually by filing weekly consolidated entries.

-FTZs do demand more stringent inventory controls and reporting requirements, but the upside of that is more control and transparency in the supply chain overall can lead to additional cost savings, better compliance, and more operational resilience.
+FTZs do demand more stringent inventory controls and reporting requirements, but the upside is more control and transparency in the supply chain overall, which can lead to additional cost savings, better compliance, and more operational resilience.

 Keeping track of FTZ reporting obligations is best done with an automated software solution, offering a smooth-running operation that is perfectly poised to take advantage of an FTZ’s many other benefits.